Constriction

-Constriction is a method used by various snake species to kill or subdue their prey.
+Constriction is a method used by several snake species to kill or subdue their prey.
 Although some species of venomous and mildly venomous snakes do use constriction to subdue their prey, most snakes which use constriction lack venom.
-The snake initially strikes at its prey and holds on, pulling the prey into its coils or, in the case of very large prey, pulling itself onto the prey.
-The snake will then wrap one or two loops around the prey, forming a constriction coil.
-The snake will monitor the prey's heartbeat to ascertain when it is dead.
-This can be a physically demanding and potentially dangerous procedure for the snake, as it accelerates its metabolism up to seven times and leaves it vulnerable to attack by another predator.
+The snake strikes at its prey and holds on, pulling the prey into its coils or, in the case of very large prey, pulling itself onto the prey.
+The snake then wraps one or two loops around the prey, forming a constriction coil.
+The snake monitors the prey's heartbeat to ascertain it is dead.
+This can be a physically demanding and potentially dangerous procedure for the snake, because its metabolism is accelerated up to sevenfold and it becomes vulnerable to attack by another predator.